gitprabin/DbNullHandler/README.md

-# DbNullHandler
+# DbNullHandler For C#
-This class is used to fix null null value in different datatype.
+This class is used to handle null value in different datatype.